javierbrea/eslint-plugin-boundaries/README.md

 }
 ```

+## Migrating from v1.x

+New v2.0.0 release has introduced many breaking changes.
+If you were using v1.x, you should [read the "how to migrate from v1 to v2" guide](./docs/guides/how-to-migrate-from-v1-to-v2.md).

 ## Overview

 All of the plugin rules need to be able to identify the elements in the project, so, first of all you have to define your project elements using the `boundaries/elements` setting.